Globalisation, Marginalisation and the WTO

 Notwithstanding these mechanisms, the outcome of the Uruguay Round for least developed countries (LLDCs) was unsatisfactory.
 The differential and more favourable treatment was implemented in a limited way and figures show that LLDCs gained much less from the new agreements than the major trading powers.
 Ministers signing the Uruguay Round paid lip service to concessions through a decision that more access could be offered - after the negotiations were over!- by developed countries on an individual basis and that LLDCs would be accorded 'substantially increased technical assistance'.
 The then Director General Sutherland refused to admit that the Uruguay Round would have negative effects on developing countries and LLDCs.
 Northern countries encouraged them instead to take advantage of the opportunities for exports that the Uruguay Round offered.

 It was at the G7 in 1996 that Director General Ruggiero called in vain for rich countries to permanently reduce tariffs on all LLDC products to zero.
 After this unsuccessful effort, the WTO's Trade and Development Committee started to prepare a 'Comprehensive and Integrated Plan' of Action for LLDCs.
-The final, much weaker, outcome of this Plan of Action was decided upon by the WTO Ministerial Conference in
+The final, much weaker, outcome of this Plan of Action was decided upon by the WTO Ministerial Conference in December 1996.
+At the same time, the US and the EU refused requests for better market access for textiles and clothing exports from developing countries.

 The 'Comprehensive and Integrated' WTO Plan of Action for the LLDCs called for:

 The WTO Ministerial Conference agreed to organise, with UNCTAD and ITC, a meeting to co-ordinate technical assistance among the different agencies to enhance their LLDCs' trading opportunities.
-A High Level Meeting on the Least Developed Countries has subsequently been scheduled by the WTO
+A High Level Meeting on the Least Developed Countries has subsequently been scheduled by the WTO Sub-Committee on LLDCs for October 1997 (see below).

 This background demonstrates the limited commitment of many Northern countries to the successful implementation of the WTO Plan of Action for LLDCs.
 It is also noteworthy that the agenda has been narrowed to 'assisting LLDCs in enhancing their trading opportunities' and increasing their trade, with little assessment as to how this contributes to raising standards of living, employment and sustainable development.